ckan/ckan/doc/api.rst

  * To delete an 'extra' key-value pair, supply the key with a None value.

  * When you read a package then some additional information is supplied that cannot be edited in the REST style.
-This includes info on Package Relationship.
-This is a convenience.
+This includes info on Package Relationship ('relationships'), Group membership ('groups'), ratings ('ratings_average' and 'ratings_count') and Package ID ('id').
+This is purely a convenience for clients, and only forms part of the Package on GET.

 API Keys